Key Executive Leadership Certificate Courses

 This course discusses how to bring the strategic planning and marketing principles that have long been successful in the private sector to public policy work.
 Topics explored include: how to create a strategic plan to determine your communications objectives; how to develop an audience-based communications strategy; and how to test concepts and materials.
 The module also looks at how to create a marketing communication strategy that goes beyond informing and begins transforming audiences.
 Finally, as a government entity or an organization with a social mission, participants need to become depositories of public trust in order to be effective in their work.
 To achieve this, participants talk about how good branding can allow clear speaking in the midst of competing efforts and a cluttered marketplace.

-Leading Organizational Change to Achieve Results (ECQ: Being Results Driven)
+Leading Organizational Change to Achieve Results (ECQ: Leading Change, Leading People, Results Driven, Business Acumen, Building Coalitions)

 Students will learn the importance of managing change effectively to successfully implement public policy.